RottabMahmoud/react-calendar/README.md

 ## App Usage

-- You can reload the page and the data/ events will still persist.
+- User can reload the page and the data/ events will still persist.
-- You can add an event by clicking over any day and add an event.
+- User can add an event by clicking over any day and add an event.
+- User can press and hold, while dragging multiple days to add an event, which will take several days.
-- You can update or delete an existing event upon clicking on an existing Event.
+- User can update or delete an existing event upon clicking on an existing Event.
-- You can swap between different views, like Month, Work Week, Week, day views.
+- User can swap between different views, like Month, Work Week, Week, day views.
-- You can see your Agenda, that represents all events for 1 month starting from the current date.
+- User can see his/ her agenda, that represents all events for 1 month starting from the current date.
-- The App is fully responseive and you can use it in any screen as well.
+- The App is fully responseive and user can use it in any screen size as well.
+- On Mobile screen user need to press a long press to add an event, and easily drag up to multiple days to make a long event.
-- You can use route params in the URL.
-Example (/calendar/2023-11-21 for November 21, 2023)) and after it route press on day view to show the certain day in the route.
+- User can use route params in the URL.
+Example (/calendar/2023-11-21 for November 21, 2023), and after it routes, user need to press on the day view to show the certain day in the route URL.
-- You can use the Header to route between Home Page and About Page, the home page shows the calendar and the about page shows the app version.
+- You can use the Header bar in the top to route between Home Page and About Page, the home page shows the calendar and the about page shows the app version.

 ## Technologies